vczh-websites/vczh/Espresso-DialingIn/Decent-Niche/README.md

 - Wait 7 minites before grinding after turning on the machine.
 - Flush the basket after every extraction.

-## Light roasted bean

-- Always starts with 6\~1bar/94C and find the finest grind setting, and then perform adjustment.

 ## Dialing In (flow profile)

 - Starts from pressure profile and get a proper grind size to keep flow around 2.0ml/s.